Spectory/actor_model_and_elixir_dev_meeting/debugging.md

  - Debugging code is more mentally demanding than writing code.
  - The longer you try to track down a bug without success, the less perspective you tend to have.
  - Realize when you have lost the perspective on your code to debug
- - ask yourself - Do I remember what brought me to THIS piece of code?
+ - Ask yourself - Do I remember what brought me to THIS piece of code?
  - Take a break.
 Get some sleep.